The Legacy of Authoritarianism in a Democracy: Abstract

 \section{Abstract}

-\linespread{1.0}\selectfont Recent democratic backsliding and the rise of authoritarian regimes around the world have rekindled interest in understanding the causes and consequences of authoritarian rule in democracies.
-In this paper, I study the long-run political consequences of authoritarianism in the context of India, the world's largest democracy.
-Utilizing the unexpected timing of the authoritarian rule imposed in the 1970s and the variation in a draconian policy implemented during this period, I document a sharp decline in the share of the then incumbent party's, the Indian National Congress, votes and the probability of its candidates winning in subsequent elections.
-The decline in the incumbent party's political dominance was not at the expense of a lower voter turnout rate.
-Instead, a sharp rise in the number of opposition candidates contesting for election in subsequent years played an important role.
+\linespread{1.0}\selectfont Recent democratic backsliding and the rise of authoritarian regimes worldwide have rekindled interest in understanding the causes and consequences of such authoritarian rule in democracies.
+In this paper, I study the long-run political consequences of authoritarianism in the world's largest democracy.
+Exploiting the unexpected timing of the authoritarian rule imposed in India in the 1970s and using a difference-in-difference, triple difference, and a regression discontinuity design estimation approach, I document a sharp decline in the then-dominant incumbent, the Indian National Congress party's political dominance in subsequent years.
+I also present evidence that the decline in political dominance was not at the expense of a lower voter turnout rate.
+Instead, a sharp rise in the number of opposition candidates contesting elections in subsequent years played an important role.
 Finally, I examine the enduring consequences, revealing that confidence in politicians remains low in states where the draconian policy was high.
-Together, the evidence suggests that authoritarianism in a democracy has a persistent effect on voting behavior, political representation, and confidence in institutions.